Empowering Voters. Defending Democracy.

 LWV PWM shortened and resequenced language of the Vermont Update to focus on four critical issues identified during Convention 2024 post-mortem discussions.
 In particular, discussion focused on areas of confusion which NYS delegates heard LWVUS staff describe as already supported by the current national position; fortuitously, these also seemed the most useful for advocacy within NYS.

 LWVPWM held member education and consensus sessions in 2024 before adopting this Privatization Update position.
-At the LWVNY Convention 2025, New York delegates overwhelmingly voted to adopt this (new) Privatization Update.
+New York delegates overwhelmingly voted to adopt this (new) Privatization Update at the LWVNY Convention 2025.

-It is appropriate to amend the LWVUS Privatization position (2012) by concurring with the LWVPWM Privatization Update (2024) to clarify language or logic of four currently confusing areas.
-Utilizing the concurrence process will benefit state and local Leagues without requiring additional resources from the national League.
-Vermont, which undertook the study, has used its updated position in three legislative sessions.
-New York has used its shortened updated position successfully in one legislative session.
+It is appropriate to amend the LWVUS Privatization position (2012) by concurring with the LWVPWM Privatization Update (2024) to clarify language or logic in four currently confusing areas.
+Utilizing the concurrence process will benefit state and local Leagues without requiring additional resources from them or the national League.
+Vermont, which undertook the most recent study (there have been four in the past 2 decades— see “Read More” below), has used its updated position in three legislative sessions.
+New York will have used its shortened updated position in one legislative session.

-By adopting (passing) this concurrence, convention delegates will update our national position to speak to current concerns without having to conduct their own studies, create their own study materials, and go through their own consensus meetings.
+By adopting (passing) this concurrence, convention delegates will update our national position to make it possible for Leagues to speak to current concerns — from health inequities that have grown more severe to the harms of monopolistically-priced private capture of public goods — without having to conduct their own studies, create their own study materials, and go through their own consensus meetings.

-Note: the League position on Privatization is not about free markets or capitalism in general — instead it provides guidance to local and state Leagues on legislation and regulation of services that are essential “to preserve the common good, to protect national or local security or to meet the needs of the most vulnerable members of society” — and only those services.
+Note: the League position on Privatization is not about free markets or capitalism in general nor about allowing the private sector to earn profits — instead it provides guidance to local and state Leagues on legislation and regulation of services that the League considers essential “to preserve the common good, to protect national or local security or to meet the needs of the most vulnerable members of society”and only those services.
+By adding the “fiduciary duty” standard, the Update will allow Leagues to advocate for legislation or regulation of both for-profit and non-profit entities that meet or fail that standard.

 Read More

-Over the past dozen years since the national position was adopted, many voices — including public policy analysts, journalists, and Americans who serve the most vulnerable — have expressed growing concern about the transfer of public services and assets away from public control and the transfer of public tax dollars to investors/shareholders.
+Over the past dozen years since the US position was adopted, the phrase “privatizing profits and socializing losses” has become a ubiquitous, if not clamorous, critique.
+Increasing numbers of voices — including public policy analysts, economists, journalists, and those who serve the most vulnerable among us — have expressed growing concern about the transfer of public services and assets away from public control.
+This has been accompanied by reduced access, degraded quality, and increased prices for those common goods, along with the transfer of public tax dollars to investors and shareholders.

 But healthcare is not the only common good affected by privatization.

-Public-private partnerships have privatized water, roads, prisons, the military, among other services, leading to torrents of headline scandals at the local, state, and national levels.
-The “efficiency” promised by these deals has increased prices, decreased access, degraded quality and safety — and led to tragic DEI disparities.
+Public-private partnerships have privatized water, roads, prisons, the military, among other services, leading to torrents of headlined scandals at the local, state, and national levels.
+The “efficiency” promised by these deals has, as with healthcare, increased prices, decreased access, degraded quality and safety — and led to tragic DEI disparities.
 There have been four League studies of privatization in the last two decades:

 1. Vermont in 2023